zodakzach/to-do-board/README.md

 - task: Description of the todo task.
 - priority: Priority level of the todo task (low, medium, high).
 - due_date: Optional due date for the todo task.
-- completed: Boolean indicating whether the todo task is completed or not.
+- status: Status (completed, in progress, paused, or not started)
 - created_at: Timestamp indicating when the todo was created.
 - updated_at: Timestamp indicating the last update to the todo.